ml5js/ml5-website-v02-docsify/docs/reference/sentiment.md

 #### Parameters

 - **model**: REQUIRED.
 Defaults to 'moviereviews'.
 You can also use a path to a `manifest.json` file via a relative or absolute path.
-- **callback**: OPTIONAL.
+- **callback**: Optional.
 A callback function that is called once the model has loaded.
 If no callback is provided, it will return a promise that will be resolved once the model has loaded.

 ---